Skatox/jquery-archive-list/readme.txt

 = 6.1.0 =
 * Added option to sort month's posts by ID, date or title.
 * Added option to add post's date to the month's post list.
+* New option to display posts grouped by day.
+* New option to hide older years in a toggle (good for old sites).
 * Improved frontend code to make it more efficient and slightly faster.
 * Fixed bug of changing the symbol when data was not loaded.
 * Legacy version: added `jawl_widget_title` hook to allow changing the widget's title (helpful for translations).